-You will be required to evaluate your peer's performance for three of the live speeches using the materials provided at the time of the speech.
+You will be required to evaluate your peers' performance for three of the live speeches using the materials provided at the time of the speech.
 Critical and focused listening will help you reflect on effective public speaking, further assisting you in delivering an effective speech.
-Your feedback will also help your peer further develop their skills.
+Your feedback will also help your peers further develop their skills.